Brane structures in microlocal sheaf theory: Introduction

 \subsubsection{Double and multiple points}

 Near a double point of $\Phi$ (i.e., a point where $\Lambda \to \Phi$ is two-to-one, but still an immersion), we get a square of restriction maps

 The sheaf structure of $F$ makes this a commutative square (even in the $\infty$-categorical sense: a functor from $\Delta^1 \times \Delta^1$ to $\Mod(\bk)$); the singular support condition implies that it is \emph{exact}, i.e. it is both a pushout and a pullback square in the stable $\infty$-category $\Mod(\bk)$.
-Near a multiple point of degree $n$ (with $n$ branches intersecting transversely) the picture is similar: there, one has an exact $n$-cube, i.e. a commutative $n$-cube all of whose square faces are exact.
+Near a multiple point of degree $n$ (i.e. near a point where $n$ branches intersecting transversely, which is only possible when $\dim M\geq n$) the picture is similar: there, one has an exact $n$-cube, i.e. a commutative $n$-cube all of whose square faces are exact.